Skip to content

 Scope 3 GHG emissions

-Scope 3 emissions covers our upstream and downstream value chain emissions.
-Odfjell has for 2022 in additon to former reporting used a spend-based approach to measure Scope 3 emissions in category 1 Purchased Goods and Services and category 3 Fuel-and energy related activities (fuel production).
-Odfjell’s former Scope 3 emissions reporting included mainly category 5 Waste generated in operations, category 6 Business travel and category 7 Employee commuting.
-For this reason the Scope 3 emissions data for 2022 are not comparable to former years.
-Our biggest Scope 3 emissions source is related to production of fuel, and represent 86% of our Scope 3 emissions.
+Scope-3 emissions covers our upstream and downstream value chain emissions.
+Odfjell has since 2022 in additon to former reporting started to use a spend-based approach to measure scope-3 emissions in category 1 Purchased Goods and Services and category 3 Fuel-and energy-related activities (fuel production).
+Odfjell’s former scope-3 emissions reporting included mainly category 5 Waste generated in operations, category 6 Business travel and category 7 Employee commuting.
+For this reason, the scope-3 emissions data from 2022 onwards are not comparable to former years.
+Our biggest scope-3 emissions source is related to production of fuel, and represent 86% of our scope-3 emissions.

 We have invested in multiple electrical charging stations at the headquarters in Bergen in order to incentivize the use of electrical cars for commuting.